Murrx/salone/_posts/2019-04-22-Goodbye-weekend-party.md

 If you have any questions about the location, please check the information provided on the [camping website](https://www.campingboszicht.nl/)

-#### What to bring?
+### What to bring?
 *	Camping materials
 *	Pick-nick blanket
 *	Food to share at dinner on Friday and any other specific food or drinks
 *	Plates, cups and cutlery for breakfast and lunch
 *	Hiking or running shoes
 *	You know we love to dance, so don't forget your dancing shoes and outfit
-*	games, instruments, magic tricks- anything that you like to bring to enjoy a nice time together
+*	Games, instruments, magic tricks- anything that you like to bring to enjoy a nice time together

 ### Presents?
 We do not expect you to stress out to find the perfect present for us, just so that we have to store it in a dusty basement for the coming 3 years, because we have no space in our suitcase to take it along.

-Because the organization of this weekend (including food and drinks) is quite expensive a financial contribution would be most appreciated (expected!!) present  😉
+Because the organization of this weekend (including food and drinks) is quite expensive a financial contribution would be most appreciated (expected!! 😉) present.

 Also, if you want to make sure that we don't forget you, consider bringing a nice/crazy/silly picture of yourself and put it in our 'friendship book' during the weekend.

 ### And now?
-*	Please fill in our form and arrange your accomodation with the camping `todo: add link to form`
+*	_Please fill in our form and arrange your accomodation with the camping_`todo: add link to form and deadline`
 *	Which songs bring you on the dance floor?
 [Add them to our playlist!!](https://open.spotify.com/user/hanna.buschke/playlist/3QwaXndE7ivk3L5MsgwwOY?si=U0TMqq0dTZqC1UrjFLJNxw)
 *	Do you have any other questions?
 You can contact us or our good friend Huib, who will be our personal 'Sherif' that weekend, helping us here and there (vanveen.huib@gmail.com)